Lady Ponce: Personal life

-In 2011, it was rumoured that Ngono died after a fatal childbirth in Paris – however this was quickly debunked by her relatives.
+In 2011, it was rumoured that Ngono died after childbirth in Paris – however, this was quickly debunked by her relatives.
 In February 2019, rumours surfaced that she had died in a car accident.

-In 2011, Ngono criticized then-Cameroonian Minister of Culture, Ama Tutu Muna, for not doing enough to help artists – citing slow copyright request responses and limited financial support.
+In 2011, Ngono criticized Cameroonian Minister of Culture Ama Tutu Muna for not doing enough to help artists – citing slow copyright request responses and limited financial support.
 In 2015, she donated equipment and supplies to FoundationFact, an orphanage in Yaoundé.

 On 21 November 2018, Ngono married Aloys Tsafack, a Cameroonian manager and producer known as Dieu Cyclone, at a reception near Les Clayes-sous-Bois city hall.
 To maintain secrecy and avoid paparazzi, Ngono advertised the wedding was to be at 3:30 pm, then held it at 9:00 am.

 Ngono is a mother of three children.
 Cameroonian media colloquially refers to Ngono as "La Reine de Bikutsi", which translates to "The Queen of Bikutsi".